Xiangtaokong/MiOIR/README.md

 Baidu Drive: [link](https://pan.baidu.com/s/1OCtPAv8sZe27mxBs-5HT_w?pwd=yxuw) Key: yxuw

-You can download all the data (including `sr, blur, noise, jpeg, rain, haze, dark, GT .zip`), intotal 120G for dowmload.
+Download all the data (including `sr, blur, noise, jpeg, rain, haze, dark, GT .zip`), intotal 120G for dowmload.

-You can also only download `GT.zip` and `depth.zip`, then generate the rest data by `MiOIR/data_script/add_MiO_train_degradation.py`, intotal 16G for dowmload.
+OR only download `GT.zip` and `depth.zip`, then generate the rest data by `MiOIR/data_script/add_MiO_train_degradation.py`, intotal 16G for dowmload.

 #### Step2: Data prepare

-Using `data_script/gen_sub.py` to crop the data to `300x300`, you need modify some path and make sure save them with floder name of `xxx_sub300`.
+Use `data_script/gen_sub.py` to crop the data to `300x300`, modify some path and make sure save them with floder name of `xxx_sub300`.

-Using `data_script/gen_meta.py` to generate training meta file, you need modify some path and the order of the Sequential Learning (_S) you want.
+Use `data_script/gen_meta.py` to generate training meta file, modify some path and the order of the Sequential Learning (_S) you want.

 #### Step2: Edit the train yml file

-Edit the yml files in `MiOIR/options/train` that you need.
-You mainly need to modify the path of your model and data.
+Edit the yml files in `MiOIR/options/train` that you need.Please modify the path of your model and data.

-Note that: Because Sequential Learning (_S) need a series of yml files, you can edit Mixed Learning (_M) first and then use `options/gen_train.py` to generate the yml files.
+Note that: Because Sequential Learning (_S) need a series of yml files, please edit Mixed Learning (_M) first and then use `options/gen_train.py` to generate the yml files.

 #### Step3: Run the command